duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 ```
 Copy the ID in the list= section and do this ...
 ```
-Cast a Tiny Desk stream by Sylvan Esso into "YouTube Play" playlist http://moode.ip/yt-play/?type=info&src=PLKK4T0Fm7nwGEZUZtQn7hbciVbN6hkVFl
+Cast a "YouTube Play" playlist containing 4 tracks http://moode.ip/yt-play/?type=info&src=PLKK4T0Fm7nwGEZUZtQn7hbciVbN6hkVFl

 ```

-If you want to build playlists of these playists you can, it's totally up to you.
-If you don't see any point in collecting URL's keep using the above method.
-Otherwise there is an example playlist called yt-example-list.m3u in the folder: RADIO/YouTube/mahognany.
+If you want to build "Moode playlists" (M3U files) of these web page playists you can, it's totally up to you.
+If you don't see any point in collecting URL's keep using the above method, if you don't see the point of any of this then this functionality isn't for you.
+Otherwise there is an example playlist called yt-example-list.m3u in the folder: RADIO/YouTube/mahogany.
 Copy it and change it to your needs.

 It's as easy as this:
 ```